 Over the years I have been involved with various charitable causes.
-I volunteered at the Grassmarket Community Project by feeding homeless and vulnerable people and also the Broomhouse Centre by helping vulnerable children to improve their social skills and confidence.
+I volunteered at the Grassmarket Community Project by feeding homeless and vulnerable people.
+I also volunteered at the Broomhouse Centre by helping vulnerable children to improve their social skills and confidence.
 I have taken part in various charity events, including abseiling down Dunbar Lighthouse, summiting Mount Kilimanjaro and completing the Caledonian Challenge (a 54 mile hike in 24 hours).

 I tutor “Public Law of the UK and Scotland” and “Public Law and Individual Rights” at the University of Edinburgh.
 Whilst at university I was a research assistant for a couple of my lecturers, researching areas of human rights, constitutional and electoral law.